hucker/ten8t/docs/README.md

 ## TODO

 1. Add support for handling coroutines and async generators, so ten8t can support all function types.
+2. Progress bars for using multithreading is broken.

 ## Latest changes